AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/LookupService/FindByID.md

 LookupService.FindByID Method
 =============================
-AutomationML 2.1 APILocates a CAEX object in the provided document using the specified ID - Attribute for identification.
+Locates a CAEX object in the provided document using the specified ID - Attribute for identification.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine.Services (in AML.Engine.Services.dll)